avaframe/AvaFrame/docs/moduleAna5Utils.rst

 Path extension
 ==============
-The mass average path is extended towards the top of the release area to produce meaningful results when usedin modules such as com2AB.
+The mass average path is extended towards the top of the release area to produce meaningful results when used in modules such as com2AB.
 Since the outcomes from the :math:`\alpha\beta` analysis depend on the starting point of the path profile, adjusting the starting point will shift the :math:`\alpha` angle upwards or downwards, subsequently affecting the runout value.